Performance Reports and Offers of Placement

-All Gifted and Talented Secondary Selective Entrance Program applicants sitting the Academic Selective Entrance Test (ASET) receive a Performance Report.
+All Gifted and Talented Secondary Selective Entrance Program applicants who sit the Academic Selective Entrance Test (ASET) receive an ASET Performance Report.

-The ASET is comprised of four individual tests, each one designed to assess different skills, strategies and higher-order thinking in a specific context, eg working scientifically, thinking mathematically or reading for analysis.
+The ASET is comprised of four individual tests, each one designed to assess different skills, strategies and higher-order thinking in a specific context, for example, working scientifically, thinking mathematically or reading for analysis.

 Test items are designed to be difficult and it is unlikely for any applicant to achieve the maximum score in any test.
 All test questions are trialled and evaluated to ensure their efficacy in identifying the most suitable students.